 In addition, Hesse will continue to contribute to making its refinancing also ecologically sustainable.
-By issuing the second Green Bond, Hesse wants to meet the growing need of investors to invest financial resources in an ecologically sustainable way again.
+By issuing the third Green Bond, Hesse wants to meet the growing need of investors to invest financial resources in an ecologically sustainable way again.
 After all, investors have increasingly recognised risks resulting from environmental pollution and climate change and are increasingly taking this into account when making investment decisions.
 By issuing Green Bonds, Hesse tries to meet its policy goal of reducing global warming.

 The applicable Green Bond Framework forms the basis for issuing the Green Bond in compliance with international climate standards.
-The updated Green Bond Framework for the second Green Bond intends to provide the desired and necessary transparency for this type of financial product to investors.
+The updated Green Bond Framework for the third Green Bond intends to provide the desired and necessary transparency for this type of financial product to investors.

-Based on this framework, Hesse is about to issue its second Green Bond.
+Based on this framework, Hesse is about to issue its third Green Bond.
 The bond proceeds will be allocated to eligible green expenditures, which comply with internationally recognised climate standards and address environmental issues.
 Details on eligible green expenditures and the Second Party Opinion are available on Hesse's website (https://finanzen.hessen.de).

-Hesse has identified seven focus areas and ascribed strategic priorities to each of them (see figure 2 in Appendix 1 for more details):
+Hesse has identified seven focus areas and ascribed strategic priorities to each of them: